-As the overall accountable party for E&S compliance and management, the Project Company will develop and implement the project specific E&S Policy.
-However, the main construction phase ESMS will be developed and implemented by the Engineering, Procurement and Construction (EPC) Contractor.
-This will be contractually captured on in the EPC Contract.
+As the overall accountable party for E&S compliance and management, the Project Companies will develop and implement the projects' specific E&S Policy (covering both Projects).
+However, the main construction phase ESMS will be developed and implemented by the Engineering, Procurement and Construction (EPC) Contractors.
+This will be contractually captured on in the EPC Contracts.

-The construction phase ESMS will align with the Project Company's E&S Policy requirements, this E&S Management Framework and the ACWA Power: Project Company's ESMS Implementation Manual.
+The construction phase ESMSs will align with the Project Companies E&S Policy requirements, this E&S Management Framework and the ACWA Power: Project Company's ESMS Implementation Manual.

-The EPC Contractor's ESMS will ensure coverage of all potential environmental and social risks, impacts, opportunities and related compliance associated that fall under the scope of the Project's construction phase (including potential impacts related to sub-contractors and key E&S risks in supply chains that can be influenced).
+The EPC Contractors' ESMSs will ensure coverage of all potential environmental and social risks, impacts, opportunities and related compliance associated that fall under the scope of the Projects' construction phase (including potential impacts related to sub-contractors and key E&S risks in supply chains that can be influenced).
 This will include commissioning activities and post-construction activities such as site demobilisation, restoration of land used during construction etc.